 As 2011 approached, I knew I had to do something drastic.
 I HAD to change.
 I seriously considered lapband surgery, but chose instead to give myself one more chance to lose properly.
 I started the year with little changes again: consistent daily exercise (5-6 hours per week), more water (100 oz/day), more sleep (8 hrs/night), healthier but reasonable foods, and always paying attention to hunger cues (something I’ve discovered since is called intuitive eating).

 Using these basic guidelines, as well as help and support from Sparkpeople.com, I lost 54 lbs in 2011 and 27 lbs in 2012 (total loss 96 lbs).
-I hit my goal of 100 lbs lost in February 2013, lost about 5 more pounds, and then proceeded to maintain the 105-lb loss without trouble for most of the next two years.
-However, in May 2014, some major life changes caused stress, depression, and disordered eating habits, which led to Part 2 of my journey.
+I hit my goal of 100 lbs lost in February 2013, lost about 5 more pounds, and then went into maintenance.
+For 1.5 years, I maintained my weigh loss without a problem.
+After that, things got complicated, which leads to Part 2 of this story.